sgnd/docker-course/README.md

 `docker swarm init`

 This command will initialize a new Swarm and make the current node the leader.

-### Adding a Node to a Swarm

-To add a new node to an existing Swarm, you can use the `docker swarm join` command.
-For example:

-`docker swarm join --token <token> <swarm_manager_ip>:<swarm_manager_port> `

-This command will add the current node to the specified Swarm as a worker.

-### Removing a Node from a Swarm

-To remove a node from a Swarm, you can use the `docker swarm leave` command.
-For example:

-`docker swarm leave`

-This command will remove the current node from the Swarm.
-If the node is a manager, it will also demote the node to a worker before removing it.

-### Promoting a Worker Node to a Manager

-To promote a worker node to a manager, you can use the `docker node promote` command.
-For example:

-`docker node promote <node_id> `

-This command will promote the specified worker node to a manager.

-### Demoting a Manager Node to a Worker

-To demote a manager node to a worker, you can use the `docker node demote` command.
-For example:

-`docker node demote <node_id> `

-This command will demote the specified manager node to a worker.

-### Inspecting a Node

-To view detailed information about a node, you can use the `docker node inspect` command.
-For example:

-`docker node inspect <node_id> `

-This command will display detailed information about the specified node, including its status, role, and configuration.

-### Listing All Nodes

-To list all the nodes in a Swarm, you can use the `docker node ls` command.
-For example:

-`docker node ls`

-This command will list all the nodes in the Swarm, along with their ID, status, and role.

-### Updating the Configuration of a Node

-To update the configuration of a node, you can use the `docker node update` command.
-For example:

-`docker node update <node_id> <options> `

-This command will update the specified node with the specified options.
-The options can include changes to the node's availability, labels, and other settings.

 ## Working with Swarm services